CelestialAddy/SHR-InfoDumps/InfoDumps/RadGameScriptFunctionality.md

 # RadGameScriptFunctionality
 NOTE: There's always more to discover, and not everything is currently fully known or possibly presented the best.
-The point is to make information available and improve when I can over time..
+The point is to make information available and improve when I can over time.

 Credit to Donut Team/community for years of information and tools, not just me.
 Specific thanks to friends Borb and maz who have helped greatly with information and testing.